Staff

 — Vice-Chair

-Diego J. Cancel is a dedicated sustainability professional with extensive experience in environmental education, program development, and community engagement.
+Diego is a dedicated sustainability professional with extensive experience in environmental education, program development, and community engagement.
 Currently serving as Sustainability and Resiliency Supervisor for the City of Coral Gables, Diego oversees a variety of environmental initiatives, including energy, water, and waste management, policy development, and cross-departmental collaboration to enhance sustainability efforts citywide.

-Raysa Ajuha
+Raysa Ahuja

 — Treasurer

-Raysa Ahuja is currently a global Strategic HR Executive in 2026 with more than 15 years of experience leading organizational transformation, talent strategy, and culture development across multinational organizations.
-She currently serves as a Global HR Leader at Kaseya, where she oversees people strategy, leadership development, and organizational design to support sustainable, highperformance growth.
+Raysa is currently a global Strategic HR Executive in 2026 with more than 15 years of experience leading organizational transformation, talent strategy, and culture development across multinational organizations.
+She currently serves as a Global HR Leader at Kaseya, where she oversees people strategy, leadership development, and organizational design to support sustainable, high performance growth.
+Originally from the Dominican Republic and with over 30 years in Miami, Raysa is a proud mother of two daughters and is deeply committed to serving her community through leadership, mentorship, and sustainability focused initiatives.

 Theresa Pinto